 6 Tips to Build a Remarkable 10×20 Trade Show Booth

 A trade show is an integral part of any good marketing plan.
-Of course, if you’ve ever attended a trade show before, we are sure you’ve seen rows upon rows of identical booths with cloth-covered tables and fairly inconspicuous backdrops.
+Of course, if you’ve ever attended a trade show before, we are sure you’ve seen rows upon rows of identical booths with cloth-covered tables and relatively inconspicuous backdrops.

 However, if you are still unsure how to give your 10×20 trade show booth the magic touch that renders it a cut above the rest, you’ve come to the right place.
-Let’s take a look at what you can do to create a truly remarkable booth:

 1. Start with Your Goals

 Before you can even think about the design of your booth, it’s crucial to outline your goals for the event.
 Your goals will dictate your booth’s design and the kind of brand messaging you use.
 Generally, companies participate in trade shows so that they can:

 – Raise their brand’s awareness in the market.

 – Develop relationships with investors, vendors, partners, or even patrons.